Project Management

 Project Management functions, from a broad perspective of business development, include:

-- Strategic planning and execution – Project Management plans and implements strategies to capitalize on business opportunities.
+1. Plans and implements strategies to capitalize on business opportunities.

-- Meeting Success Criteria at a Specified Time – Project Management schedules tasks ensuring business goals meet specific timeframes.
+3. Meeting Success Criteria at a Specified Time – Project Management schedules tasks ensuring business goals meet specific timeframes.

-The difference between Project Management and traditional management is the use of different approaches to business development.
+The difference between project management and traditional management is the use of different approaches to business development.
 Project Management plans resources and executes strategies to capitalize on business opportunities in a specific timeframe.
 Traditional management focuses on ongoing business operations and broad allocation of resources.

 Who is a Project Manager?